cancervariants/metakb/docs/other/glossary.rst

 .. glossary::

-    Associations
+    Association
         Associations are top-level records linking between one or more :term:`features<feature>` and one or more :term:`diseases<disease>`, supported by some amount of published :term:`evidence`.
         For somatic :term:`features<feature>`, associations typically describe a therapeutic response to a linked :term:`drug` in the context of a :term:`disease`.

     Disease
-        Diseases are terms describing the phenotypic context of the containing :term:`Associations`, the majority of which are cancers.
+        Diseases are terms describing the phenotypic context of the containing :term:`associations<association>`, the majority of which are cancers.
 These terms have been normalized to `Disease Ontology`_ terms when possible.